iuravic/duktig-skeleton-web-app/README.md

 It can be accessed via dependency injection, where it is type-hinted as the `ConfigInterface`, which will then have the `Duktig\Core\Config\Config` service resolved in its place.

 The configuration service is a shared service, meaning that its instantiation will not return a blank instance, but an already configured value object.

+<a name="implementing-duktig-cores-requirements"></a>
+## Implementing duktig-core's requirements

+The `duktig-core` package's has [requirements](https://github.com/iuravic/duktig-core/blob/master/README.md#requirements) which must be implemented and provided in order to create a full-functioning application environment.
+Those [requirements](https://github.com/iuravic/duktig-core/blob/master/README.md#requirements) need to be implemented, and [registered](registering-services) with the container.
+The `duktig-skeleton-web-app` package already implements all those requirements; they are packaged separately (see chapter [dependencies](https://github.com/iuravic/duktig-skeleton-web-app#dependencies)) and already resolved as the project's [requirements](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/composer.json).

 <a name="registering-services"></a>
 ## Registering services